 Thailand's Siam Commercial Bank to launch online travel app

-BANGKOK: Thailand's oldest lender, Siam Commercial Bank Pcl (SCB), said on Monday it plans to launch a hotel booking application next year that does not charge hospitality operators a gross profit fee.
+BANGKOK: Thailand's oldest lender, Siam Commercial Bank (SCB), said on Monday (May 24) it plans to launch a hotel booking application next year that does not charge hospitality operators a gross profit fee.

 "The new platform is scheduled to roll out early next year when the COVID-19 situation begins to abate and tourism rebounds," SCB said in a statement.